-We have identified two types of website visitors, page navigators and menu navigators.
+We have identified two types of website visitors: page navigators and menu navigators.
 Page navigators will either try to click everything on a page or rely strongly on you to guide them.
 Look at this homepage section for example.

 This is from a website we built in Darwin.
 Same level of basic info, but I know exactly where to click and where it’s going to take me.

-This is how I would add clarity to Boise Hot Air company’s menu
+This is how I would add clarity to Boise Hot Air company’s menu:

-- Anticipate potential Confusions with language
+- Anticipate potential confusions with language

 - Make it obvious where each link will send your visitor

-- Monitor your site clicks using heat maps to find out where people TRY to click or where they just aren’t clicking.
+- Monitor your site clicks using heat maps to find out where people TRY to click or where they just aren’t clicking

 - Apply KISS: Keep it simple, stupid

-There is a minimum of 4 Key points of the tour that someone who has entered the interest stage needs to know to help answer the question of why should I book?
-The primary considerations include how much it costs, What time it starts, where it starts, how long it is, CAN I do it?
+Once your visitor has started navigating – because it’s now really clear to get around your site – you need to make sure they can access the relevant information they’re looking for.
+There is a minimum of four key points of the tour that someone who has entered the interest stage needs to know to help answer the question of ‘why should I book’?
+The primary considerations include how much it costs, what time it starts, where it starts, how long it is, and can I do it?
 Is it suitable for me?

-Look at this example of a section from the tour page of Sydney Harbour Boat Tours- a site we built.
+Look at this example of a section from the tour page of Sydney Harbour Boat Tours, a site we built.

 We have this section below the initial gallery and brief description to pull out the key details that the average guest would need.
-Once the visitor has this info they can read deeper into the experience if required.
+Once the visitor has this info, they can read deeper into the experience if required.
 Always break up key info from paragraphs and present it clearly.

-Looking at the first review, the fact that the client was told that the tour would only go ahead for an additional sum of $100, before being ultimately canceled, we can assume that there was potentially a minimum number of guests required to fly.
+Looking at the first review, the fact that the client was told that the tour would only go ahead for an additional sum of $100 before being ultimately canceled, we can assume that there was potentially a minimum number of guests required to fly.

-I know everyone HATES receiving a 1 star Tripadvisor review so I thought I’d bring this up to the operator in question.
+I know everyone HATES receiving a 1-star TripAdvisor review, so I thought I’d bring this up to the operator in question.
 Before that, I checked the site as I anticipated the following response:

-After extensively searching the site, I couldn’t find any mention of a minimum occupancy, however, I did find it hidden away on the FAQ page.
+After extensively searching the site, I couldn’t find any mention of a minimum occupancy; however, I did find it hidden away on the FAQ page.

 This is from a website we built for a DIFFERENT helicopter company in the states, Hangar21.
-We included this section in each of their tour pages IN ADDITION to the FAQS, this information is too important to miss.
-One negative review has more impact on your business than selling another ticket and customers will be grateful to know this upfront.
+We included this section in each of their tour pages IN ADDITION to the FAQs.
+This information is too important to miss.
+One negative review has more impact on your business than selling another ticket, and customers will be grateful to know this upfront.
 Hangar21 also only allow a minimum of 2 tickets to be bought per transaction, meaning they only cancel due to weather conditions.

-So SEO is a major concern for a lot of people I speak to especially in highly competitive regions.
-If you dont have the budget to pay an SEO specialist then these are a couple of tips on how applying the same clarity principles to your website can help your SEO ranking.
+So SEO is a major concern for a lot of people I speak to, especially in highly competitive regions.
+If you don’t have the budget to pay an SEO specialist, then these are a couple of tips on how applying the same clarity principles to your website can help your SEO ranking.

 - Where you are